 We thought readers would be interested in this recent article by Fried Frank, Why Delaware Appraisal Awards Exceed the Merger Price, providing an analysis of why the Delaware appraisal decisions since 2010 have produced valuation awards that are often significantly higher than the merger consideration.
 We do not necessarily endorse the assertions and conclusions in this article but wanted to share their perspective on this phenomenon.

 Among the compelling metrics compiled by Professors Korsmo and Myers in their article on appraisal rights that has been approvingly cited by the Delaware Court of Chancery, they have highlighted two key trends which, taken together, demonstrate the sophistication of the investors now driving what appears to be a pronounced spike in appraisal rights cases.
-Thus, the following graphs show the sharp increase in the number of petitions filed over the past decade, as well as the sheer size of the dollar amounts at stake.
+Thus, the first graph (view here) shows the sharp increase in the number of petitions filed over the past decade, and the second graph (view here) shows the sheer size of the dollar amounts at stake.

 Prior posts in our “Valuation Basics” series have examined the various components of the cost of equity capital under the Capital Asset Pricing Model (“CAPM”).
 In this post we continue our discussion of those components, focusing on the equity risk premium and its modifying coefficient, the beta.